drankinatty/pi-wo-root/README.md

 Calling `ldconfig` and creating the normal libary symlinks are handled in the install.

 Then just include the header for the library in you source code and link against it during compile. (e.g. `#include <pwmsoft.h>` and then link against the library by providing `-lpwmsoft` as part of your compiler string) Most distributions include `/usr/local/include` as part of the default include search path.
 If not just add `-I/usr/local/include` to your compile string.
-And if `/usr/local/lib` isn't in your default library search path, just add `-L/usr/local/lib` as well. (you can simple edit the `Makefile` and add the include search path to `CFLAGS` and the library search path to `LDFLAGS`).
+And if `/usr/local/lib` isn't in your default library search path, just add `-L/usr/local/lib` as well. (you can simply edit the `Makefile` and add the include search path to `CFLAGS` and the library search path to `LDFLAGS`).

 *Note:*

+These libraries have been tested on Raspberry Pi Zero, 2, 3, 4.
+While they should work with the Pi 5 as well, no hardware was available to test.

-I'll finish filling in this Readme, but all code builds with full warnings enabled (e.g. with `-Wall -Wextra -pedantic -Wshadow -std=c11 ...` and should not have any glaring issues.
-The primary library code should be heavily commented to help with the learning process.
+This Readme is a work in progress, but all code builds with full warnings enabled (e.g. with `-Wall -Wextra -pedantic -Wshadow -std=c11 ...` and should not have any glaring issues. (that's not to suggest the libraries or bug-free or cannot be further improved) The primary library code is heavily commented to help with the learning process.
 If you find a bug, open an issue, or create a pull-request and provide a proposed fix.
 Enjoy the libraries.